phd-work-22/Sentiment-Analysis-P3/README.md

-# Title: Charaterising developer sentiment in software components: a case study of Gentoo
+# Title: Charaterizing developer sentiment in software components: a case study of Gentoo

-Following is the steps of conducting our work based on the paper titled: Charaterising developer sentiment in software components.
+Following is the steps of conducting our work based on the paper titled: Charaterizing developer sentiment in software components.

 1. Extracting Mailing Lists and Commits data

 1.1.
 Extracting Mailing Lists of Gentoo.
-The mailing lists retrieved from the archives of the Gentoo mailing lists shared in the following link: https://archives.gentoo.org/gentoo-dev/
+The mailing list retrieved from the archives of the Gentoo mailing lists shared in the following link: https://archives.gentoo.org/gentoo-dev/
+The retrieved archives of the mailing list were kept in files.

 1.2.
 Extracting Gentoo (Bugzilla) Commits data
-The bugzilla report containing commits data retrieced from the repository in the following links: https://gitweb.gentoo.org/repo/gentoo/historical.git/; https://github.com/gentoo/gentoo.git
+The bugzilla report containing commits data retrieved from the repository in the following links: https://gitweb.gentoo.org/repo/gentoo/historical.git/; https://github.com/gentoo/gentoo.git
+The retrieved archives of the commits were kept in files.

+All of the files were converted into databases for further analysis.

 2. Preprocessing the data